uezo/ChatdollKit/README.md

 - **Multi platforms**: Compatible with Windows, Mac, Linux, iOS, Android, and other Unity-supported platforms, including VR, AR, and WebGL.

-## 💎 What's New in Version 0.8.2
+## 💎 What's New in Version 0.8.3

+- **🎧 Stream Speech Listener**: We’ve added `AzureStreamSpeechListener` for smoother conversations by recognizing speech as it’s spoken.
+- **🗣️ Improved Conversation**: Interrupt characters to take your turn, and enjoy more expressive conversations with natural pauses—enhancing the overall experience.
+- **💃 Easier Animation Registration**: We’ve simplified the process of registering animations for your character, making your code cleaner and easier to manage.

+---

+### Previous Updates

+#### 0.8.2

 - **🌐 Control WebGL Character from JavaScript**: We’ve added the ability to control the ChatdollKit Unity application from JavaScript when running in WebGL builds.
 This allows for more seamless interactions between the Unity app and web-based systems.
 - **🗣️ Speech Synthesizer**: A new `SpeechSynthesizer` component has been introduced to streamline text-to-speech (TTS) operations.
 This component is reusable across projects without `Model` package, simplifying maintenance and reusability.

----

-### Previous Updates

 #### 0.8.1